 After the McKinsey feasibility study on the rollout of electronic and digital interlockings in autumn 2018, several projects were selected that promise a major effect on increasing capacity and quality.
 The ‘starter package’ for entry into Digital Rail for Germany by 2030 includes:

-- The Cologne-Rhine/Main high-speed line
+- The Cologne-Rhine/Main high-speed line (SFS KRM)

 The renewal of signalling technology, some of which dates back to the 19th century, is taking place as part of the Digital Rail for Germany starter package through introducing ETCS in conjunction with digital interlockings (DSTW: Digitale Stellwerke).

 The Federal Government plans to provide €570 million by 2023 alone to implement the three priority projects.
 To move fast, the economic areas along corridors of transport importance in TEN are being given priority.
 More than half the border crossings to neighbouring countries on the European corridors will be equipped with ETCS by then.

 How long will the entire digitisation process take?